In 2024, the top 10% of earners owned roughly 66% of the total wealth in the United States, while the bottom 50% had 2.5%.

 2. Open Membership

 Cooperatives practice voluntary and open membership.
-The only criteria for joining a co-op is that you use and benefit from the co-op’s service or product and are willing to accept the membership’s responsibilities.
-This means anyone can join a co-op, regardless of class, economic status, race or gender.
+The only criteria for joining a co-op are that you use and benefit from the co-op’s service or product and are willing to accept the membership’s responsibilities.
+This open membership means anyone can join a co-op, regardless of class, economic status, race or gender.
 There is also no maximum number of members a co-op can have, so it can continue to accept new members and grow.

 3. Product and Service Access